 (1) Yes, it is possible to fine-tune your SQL database to achieve a level of performance similar to the one that is obtained when dealing with just flat files, but we found that the effort involved nearly always completely defeats the benefits that led to the introduction of a SQL database in the first place.

 While Envision is a programming language, it is still intended to be accessible to advanced Excel users.
 We absolutely don’t look down on Excel: these decades-old tabular sheets are tough to outperform and, being a team of data scientists and developers ourselves, we frequently end up using Excel ourselves, for example to quickly consolidate results for a series of experiments.

 One of the areas where Excel shines is the capacity to quickly carry out operations over entire rows or columns, that is, vector-calculations, driven by the power of cut-and-paste.
 Vector calculations are highly useful but the cut-and-paste logic, much less so.
 Let’s say we want to compute the median product price over the last year based on past transactions.
 This could be written with a few lines using Envision.

-oend := max(Orders.date) Orders.UnitPrice = Orders.NetAmount / Orders.Qty UnitPrice = mode(Orders.UnitPrice) when date > oend - 365 show table "Median Price" with median(UnitPrice)
+oend = max(Orders.date) Orders.UnitPrice = Orders.NetAmount / Orders.Qty UnitPrice = mode(Orders.UnitPrice) when date > oend - 365 show scalar "Median Price" with median(UnitPrice)